mitch101/Rails-3-Starter-Kit/README.markdown

 * a good .gitignore file
 * initalize and commit a git repository
 * clean up of some unused rails files.
+* Metrical for runs metrics on code quality.

 Create a new app by running: